-The European Union is the world’s biggest trader, accounting for 20% of global imports and exports.
-Free trade among its members was one of the founding principles of the EU, and it is committed to liberalising world trade for the benefit of rich and poor countries alike.
+The EU is the world’s biggest trader, accounting for 20% of the world's imports and exports.
+Free trade among its members was one of the EU's founding principles, and it is committed to liberalising world trade as well.

 World trade is founded on rules laid out by the World Trade Organisation that help ensure that trade agreements and obligations between countries are open and fair.

 EU trade policy is made exclusively at EU level.
 The Commission negotiates agreements on behalf of the EU within WTO rules and works closely with national governments and the European Parliament to maintain the global system and enable it to adapt to worldwide changes.

 The EU is the world's biggest exporter of manufactured goods and services, and it is the biggest import market for over 100 countries.

 It is also the world's largest single market area.
 Both European and international consumers and investors enjoy the many benefits of a simplified system – in an area where people, goods, services and money can move freely.